-These homemade authentic Flautas are filled with savoury chicken, all wrapped up in flour tortillas and baked to crispy perfection.
+These homemade Chicken Flautas are filled with shredded chicken, all wrapped up in flour tortillas and baked to crispy perfection.

 Flautas vs Taquitos